suefeng/carbon-footprint/README.md

 # Readme

 ## Setting up the backend
-The backend uses `Python 3.12.1` and FastAPI.
+The backend uses `Python 3.12.1` with FastAPI and SQLAlchemy.